rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 When you make the [image import call](https://pitchfork.rax.io/images/#import_task-images) to the Cloud Images API, the API will respond with an image task ID.
 Wait a few minutes, then use [the "Get Task Details" call](https://pitchfork.rax.io/images/#get_task_details-images) to check the status of your import.
 When the image imports successfully, the "Get Task Details" call will contain an image ID.

-After the server is imported, set the following metadata key-value pairs on the image by using the [Cloud Servers API](https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-images-operations/#set-image-metadata-for-specified-image):

 #### Set Proper Image Tags

-We have to add a few image tags (metadata) before the server will boot properly.
-Using the image ID you got from the previous step, make the Update Image call for all proper key/value pairs listed below.
+The image is now imported!
+But we have to add a few image tags (metadata) before the server will boot properly.
+Using the image ID you got from the previous step, make the [Update Image call](https://pitchfork.rax.io/images/#update_image-images) for all proper key/value pairs listed below.

 | parameter | value |
 | --------- | ----- |